You may have noticed you lost some weight when you were sick and you can’t figure out why.

 It’s perfectly normal to shed a few pounds when you’re sick.

 How much weight you lose when sick is different for you and I. And your body weight will fluctuate a lot more due to any of the 4 reasons explained in this article.

-However, if you’re losing weight rapidly without being unwell, seek professional medical advice from your doctor or general practitioner (GP) asap.
+However, if you’re losing weight rapidly without being unwell, seek professional medical advice from your doctor or general practitioner (GP).

 While losing weight because of an illness might seem like a good idea, it doesn’t mean the weight you lost will stay off.

-So there you have it, 4 reasons why you lose weight when you’re sick!
+So there you have it, now you know why you lose weight when you’re sick!